kvmikhayl/LoRaWAN_OTAA/README.md

 # LoRaWAN_OTAA
-MATLAB simulation model for LoRaWAN: OTAA &amp; subsequent data communication The repository will be populated with code once the respective paper describing the models is published/accepted for publication.
+MATLAB simulation model for LoRaWAN: OTAA and subsequent data communication.

+The codes have been used in the paper:
+K. Mikhaylov, "On the Uplink Traffic Distribution in Time for Duty-Cycle Constrained LoRaWAN Networks," in Proc.
+ICUMT 2021.

+In case you use the codes, please refer to the paper above.